-Andover Hall is the center of academic, administrative and student life at the Harvard Divinity School.
+Swartz Hall is the center of academic, administrative, and student life at the Harvard Divinity School.
 The historic building houses classrooms, a lecture hall, a multi-faith chapel, and faculty and staff offices.
-ABA completed a Master Plan that assessed the existing conditions, established a preservation approach, studied program needs, and developed a phased plan for renovation and expansion.
-As the first project following the Master Plan, ABA renovated classrooms in Andover Hall, introducing new technology and flexible furnishings to accommodate traditional and emerging teaching methodologies.
-This project has received LEED Gold.
+ABA completed a master plan that assessed the existing conditions, established a preservation approach, studied program needs, and developed a phased plan for renovation and expansion.
+In the first project following the master plan, ABA renovated classrooms in Swartz Hall, introducing new technology and flexible furnishings to accommodate traditional and emerging teaching methodologies.

-Continuing its planning for Andover Hall, ABA completed a study to achieve Net Zero Energy status for the building, dramatically reducing the energy consumption of the renovation and expansion design and exceeding consumption with on-site energy production.
+Sustainability: This first phase of this project received LEED Gold.
+Continuing its planning, ABA completed a study to achieve Net Zero Energy status for the building, dramatically reducing the energy consumption of the renovation and expansion design and exceeding consumption with on-site energy production.

 North Andover, Massachusetts